harshitsrivastava1608/BroadcastNotice/README.md

 ##App for Firebase use in Android Applications</br>
-Motive: To Send any notice to all the concerned people in an organization</hr>
+Motive: To Send any notice to all the concerned people in an organization<hr>
 #Login Page
 <img src="screenshot1.jpg" alt="Login Page" title="Login Page" width="500" height="700"/>
 #Control Page